Nov 122024

 A closer look at that shell shows self-secreted platelets interspersed among diatoms and other extraneous material:

-The family Lesquereusiidae was a logical place for versatile shell-builders like Netzelia, but it too has also fallen victim to molecular phylogenetics.
+The family Lesquereusiidae was a logical place for versatile shell-builders like Netzelia, but it has also fallen victim to molecular phylogenetics.
 Netzelia does not group closely with Lesquereusia at all, but is actually a sister of Arcella and its kind–a group whose members use neither siliceous plates nor xenosomes, but build their shells entirely from secreted organic material.

 In contrast to Lesquereusiideae, the family Arcellidae–characterized by the absence of xenosomes in most species–has held up quite well, and has been shown to be a monophyletic group.
 So, the idea of classifying arcellinids by shell composition is not useless.
 It just has to be applied carefully, and tested against molecular data.